kyma-project/kyma/resources/istio/README.md

 - Kubernetes 1.9 or newer cluster with RBAC (Role-Based Access Control) enabled is required
 - Helm 2.7.2 or newer or alternately the ability to modify RBAC rules is also required
 - If you want to enable automatic sidecar injection, Kubernetes 1.9+ with `admissionregistration` API is required, and `kube-apiserver` process must have the `admission-control` flag set with the `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook` admission controllers added and listed in the correct order.
-- The `istio-init` chart must be run to completion prior to installing the `istio` chart.
+- The `istio-init` chart must be run to completion prior to install the `istio` chart.

 ## Resources Required

-The chart deploys Pods that consume minimum resources as specified in the resources configuration parameter.
+The chart deploys pods that consume minimum resources as specified in the resources configuration parameter.

 ## Installing the Chart